Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 4. Build inward + outward gradient rings¶

-inner-most to outer-most.
-We anchor on the islet neighborhood and step every 50 µm in both
+per observation, ordered inner-most to outer-most.
+We step every 50 µm in both directions, out to

-directions, going out to 400 µm so the gradient reaches well into the surrounding tissue.
+400 µm, so the gradient reaches well into the surrounding tissue.

 To stop the outward rings from overhanging into empty regions near the edges of the section, we

 clip them to a tissue boundary.
-Passing clip_reference=spatial lets calc_gradient compute a
+We just hand calc_gradient the original adata via

-as 200) since we only need the overall tissue outline, not fine detail.
-The geometry is already in
+200 µm) since we only need the overall tissue outline.
+The geometry is already in microns, so we

 Inward erosion stops automatically once a small islet erodes away, so there are fewer inward rings than outward ones.